google/graphicsfuzz/docs/summer-of-code-ideas/2019-JiradetOunjai.md

 ### Use GraphicsFuzz to find bugs in other tools
-GraphicsFuzz's team has discovered and reported a bunch of bugs lying in many different GPU vendors and we still keep doing the same as we would be happy if we could help compiler developers detecting more uncovering bugs.
+GraphicsFuzz's team has discovered and reported a bunch of bugs lying in many different GPU vendors and we constantly run a graphics compiler test since we would be happy if we could help developers detecting uncovering bugs.
 Over the past few months, I had a chance to use GraphicsFuzz to help finding bugs in [SPIRV Cross](https://github.com/KhronosGroup/SPIRV-Cross).

 SPIRV-Cross is a very convenient tool that helps parsing and converting SPIR-V to other shader languages.
 Throughout GSoC program, I relied heavily on this tool since I am using [MoltenVK](https://github.com/KhronosGroup/MoltenVK) to run SPIR-V on Mac and MoltenVK internally calls SPIRV-Cross to convert SPIR-V into Apple's Metal Shading Language.